-- 1. You must register for the service at http://www.dyndns.org (Registration is free).
-Your password will be E-mailed to you. - After registration, use the "Create New Host" option (at www.dyndns.org) to request your desired Domain name. - 3.
-Enter your data from www.dyndns.org in the TW100-BRV304 's DDNS screen. - 4.
-The TW100-BRV304 will then automatically ensure that your current IP Address is recorded at http://www.dyndns.org - 5.
+- 1. You must register for the service at one of the listed DDNS Service providers. - 2.
+After registration, follow the Service Provider's procedure to request a Domain Name, and have it allocated to you. - 3.
+Enter your DDNS data on the TW100-BRV204 's DDNS screen (shown below). - 4.
+The TW100-BRV204 will then automatically ensure that your current IP Address is recorded and updated at the DDNS server.

+If the DDNS Service provides software to perform this "IP address update"; you should disable the "Update" function, or not use the software at all. - 5.
 From the Internet, users will be able to connect to your Virtual Servers (or DMZ PC) using your Domain name, as shown on this screen.